 Setting off from Ushuaia in Argentina, the boat heads down through Drake's Passage, past the South Shetland Isles, until you reach the Antarctic Peninsula.
 Here, the available activities are limited solely by the thickness of your wallet.
 You can spend a night camping on the ice, be thrown into the sea with the whales (whilst in a boiler suit), even take a dip in the thermal waters of the active volcano.
 Simply, it's an experience available nowhere else on Earth.

 Cost: £10,000 for two people, plus the cost of flights to Argentina.

 Want to go further?
-Read this guide on planning your short gap.
+Read this guide on planning your short gap year.

-And finally, check out this guide about short gaps.
+And finally, check out this guide about short gap years.
 Simples.